ZoneMinder/zmNinja/docs/guides/FAQ.rst

 ZoneMinder changed API packaging with ZM 1.30.2 and above.
 You will have to read your distro notes on how to **properly** update.
 Read `this <https://forums.zoneminder.com/viewtopic.php?f=36&t=26002&start=30&hilit=api+broken>`__ thread.
-Before you think zmNinja is the problem, make sure your `APIs are working :doc:`validating-api`
+Before you think zmNinja is the problem, make sure your APIs are working (see :doc:`validating-api`)

 Summary of reasons why zmNinja might have stopped working: - You did not check if your APIs are working after the upgrade - You did not upgrade properly (just updating the ZM package without following distro